tariqahmed1912/internship-kloudle/docs/production_setup.md

 1. You can start the containers again using `docker start <container-name-or-id>`.
 When starting, however, you will have to start `dvna-mysql` container first because the `dvna-app` is dependant on it.

 2. The `docker` commands can only be run as sudo user.
-To enable executing `docker` commands without sudo, type the following in the terminal.
+There are 2 ways to enable executing `docker` commands without sudo.
+Although, you must know, its highly discouraged to do so.

+    (i) Add 'user' to group 'docker' by typing the following command.
+The changes might not take effect without rebooting your VM.
+    ```bash
+    sudo usermod -aG docker $USER

+    sudo reboot
+    ```

+    (ii) This method should only be used if no other method seems to work, since it grants permission to every user to execute and run docker containers.
     ```bash
     sudo chmod 666 /var/run/docker.sock
     ```